senliyang/MKVNGEN/README.md

 pandas ≈ 1.1.5
 scikit-learn ≈ 0.24.2
 # Usage
-Default is 5-fold cross validation from CVm to CVmid on HMDIP and Peryton databases.
+Default is 5-fold cross validation.
 To run this model：python main.py Calculate the integrated similarity between microbes and diseases  　&ensp;                  python generate_kernel.py
 Extract the linear features of microbes and diseases             　&ensp;        python NMF.py
 Extract the nonlinear features of microbes and diseases          　&ensp;      python GATE.py ;python VGAE.py